joelchelliah/diy-lang-haskell/parts/language.md

 ### Special Forms

 The language will have a set of **special forms**.
-These are the construct built into the language.
-If a list expression is evaluated, and the first element is one of a number of defined symbols, the special form is executed:
+These are constructs built into the language.
+If a list expression is evaluated, and the first element is one of a number of defined symbols, the special form is executed.

 Here is a brief explanation of each form: